-- by donor requirements (e.g. at the proposal stage), and additional M&E planning may occur after a project/programme is approved and funded. - A project/programme M&E system builds upon the initial assessment and project/programme design.
-At IFRC, it is based on the short-term, intermediate and long-term objectives and their indicators identified in the project's logframe, the informational requirements and expectations of stakeholders, as well as other practical considerations, such as project/programme budget and time frame. - When appropriate, it is useful to build on existing M&E capacities and practices.
+- A project/programme M&E system builds upon the initial assessment and project/ programme design.
+At IFRC, it is based on the short-term, intermediate and longterm objectives and their indicators identified in the project's logframe, the informational requirements and expectations of stakeholders, as well as other practical considerations, such as project/programme budget and time frame. - ▶ When appropriate, it is useful to build on existing M&E capacities and practices.
 New M&E processes may not only burden the local capacity but they can alienate local stakeholders.
-If existing M&E practices are accurate, reliable and timely, this can save time/resources and build ownership to coordinate with and complement them. - ▶ Particular attention should be given to stakeholder interests and expectations throughout the M&E process (as discussed in Step 1 below, but a key consideration throughout all M&E steps).
+If existing M&E practices are accurate, reliable and timely, this can save time/resources and build ownership to coordinate with and complement them. - Particular attention should be given to stakeholder interests and expectations throughout the M&E process (as discussed in Step 1 below, but a key consideration throughout all M&E steps).
 In addition to local beneficiaries, it is also important to coordinate and address interests and concerns from other stakeholders.
-Often, multiple Red Cross Red Crescent actors may be involved in delivering programmes either multilaterally, bilaterally or directly. - No M&E should be tailored and adjusted to the real-world context throughout the project/programme's life cycle.
+Often, multiple Red Cross Red Crescent actors may be involved in delivering programmes either multilaterally, bilaterally or directly. - ▶ M&E should be tailored and adjusted to the real-world context throughout the project/programme's life cycle.
 Projects/programmes operate in a dynamic setting, and M&E activities need to adapt accordingly.
 Objectives may change, as will the M&E system as it refines its processes and addresses arising problems and concerns.
 Like a project/programme itself, the M&E system should be monitored, periodically reviewed and improved upon. - Only monitor and evaluate what is necessary and sufficient for project/programme management and accountability.
 It takes time and resources to collect, manage and analyse data for reporting.
 Extra information is more often a burden than a luxury.
 It can distract attention away from the more relevant and useful information.
 It can also overload and strain a project/programme's capacity and ability to deliver the very services it is seeking to measure!

-DON'T LET M&E BURDEN THE VERY PROGRAMMING IT IS SUPPOSED TO SERVE!!
+DON'T LET MY E BURDEN THE VERY PROGRAMMING IT IS SUPPOSED TO SERVE!!